xcart/xcart-docs/_pages/kb_en/webinars_and_video_tutorials/x-cart_5_module_license_activation.md

 layout: article_with_sidebar
 updated_at: '2017-11-23 10:38 +0400'
 identifier: ref_hU6Rb4tw
-title: X-Cart 5 Module License Activation
+title: X-Cart 5 Addon License Activation
 categories:
   - Webinars and video tutorials
 published: true
 order: 100
 ---
 ## Introduction

-This video shows how to activate a license for an X-Cart 5 commercial module.
+This video shows how to activate a license for an X-Cart 5 paid addon.

 ## Video
 **Published on Oct 28, 2014**